dh256git/project27/src/volunteering/index.md

 develop skills that matter,
 </a>
  through bespoke training, creating and completing tasks, and working in disability inclusive teams.

-{% include global/cover-image.html image="volunteering-cover.jpg" alt="A drawn tree, with handprints as leaves on the branches." %}

 ## Book a support session